Is merging worth it? Securely evaluating the information gain for causal dataset acquisition: INTRODUCTION

 As the demand for data-driven decision making grows, the question of how to optimally collect data for a given task becomes increasingly important.
-One of the most popular data collection methods is \emph{data fusion} \cite{castanedo2013review}.
-This focuses on integrating pre-existing data from different sources in order to increase sample size, reduce sampling variability, and improve statistical power and robustness \cite{lenzerini2002data, doan2012principles}.
+Data fusion~\citep{castanedo2013review}, which integrates pre-existing data from various sources, is a popular method to increase sample size, reduce sampling variability, and enhance statistical power and robustness \citep{lenzerini2002data, doan2012principles}.
 However, merging datasets is often a time-consuming and resource-intensive task.
-This is especially true in sensitive domains such as healthcare, where concerns surrounding privacy, downstream applications, and data security \citep{platt2015public, mello2013preparing, europeancommission2018dataprotection} mean long ethical approval procedures are required before undergoing a merge.
-Given these considerations, practitioners crucially need methodology for determining in advance if a merge is worth it, whilst also complying with privacy requirements \citep{abouelmehdi2018big}.
+This is especially true in sensitive domains such as healthcare, where concerns surrounding privacy, downstream applications, and data security mean long ethical approval procedures are required before undergoing a merge~\citep{platt2015public, mello2013preparing, europeancommission2018dataprotection}.
+Consequently, practitioners crucially need methods to determine the value of a potential merge in advance, whilst also complying with privacy requirements \citep{abouelmehdi2018big}.

 In this work, we focus on data fusion in the context of heterogeneous treatment effect estimation.
-As a specific example of the problem we consider, imagine a hospital wants to assess the effect of a medical intervention on its patients but finds its own data is insufficient to get accurate estimates.
-Therefore, it plans to select one of $K$ local hospitals in which to conduct a follow-up study As running such a study is expensive and time consuming, the hospital would like to identify \emph{in advance} which potential dataset would provide the most information upon merging \emph{whilst} complying with privacy regulations.
-Here, we propose a solution for this problem, allowing for patient outcomes at the other hospitals to be unobserved or simply masked.
+As a concrete example of this problem, consider a hospital that wishes to assess the impact of a medical intervention on its patients.
+Upon finding that its own data is insufficient to get accurate estimates, the hospital plans to select one of $K$ possible candidate hospitals for a potential data merge.

+Given the costs involved, the hospital would like to identify \emph{in advance} which potential dataset would provide the most information upon merging, \emph{whilst} complying with privacy regulations.
+We propose a solution for such types of problems, allowing for scenarios where patient outcomes at the candidate hospitals to be unobserved or simply masked.